On reconstruction of inclusions in a heat conductive body from dynamical boundary data over a finite time interval: Introduction

 {\bf Inverse Problem.} Assume that both $D$ and $h$ are {\it unknown}.
 Extract information about the location and shape of $D$ from a set of the pair of temperature $u(x,t)$ and heat flux $f(x,t)$ for $(x,t)\in\,\partial\Omega\,\times\,]0,\,T[$.

 $\quad$

-The $D$ is a model of the union of unknown {\it inclusions} where the heat conductivity is anisotropic, different from that of the surrounding homogeneous isotropic conductive medium.
+$D$ is a model of the union of unknown {\it inclusions} where the heat conductivity is anisotropic, different from that of the surrounding homogeneous isotropic conductive medium.
 The problem is a mathematical formulation of a typical inverse problem in thermal imaging.

 Elayyan-Isakov \cite{EI} investigated the {\it uniqueness issue} of this type of problem.
-As a corollary of their uniqueness theorem we know that the lateral Neumann-to Dirichlet map: $f\longmapsto u\vert_{\partial\Omega\times]0,\,T[}$ uniquely determines $D$ together with $h$ inside $D$ if $\Omega\setminus\overline D$ is connected and $h$ is given by $b I_3$ with a smooth function $b$ on $\overline D$.
+As a corollary of their uniqueness theorem we know that the lateral Neumann-to-Dirichlet map: $f\longmapsto u\vert_{\partial\Omega\times]0,\,T[}$ uniquely determines $D$ together with $h$ inside $D$ if $\Omega\setminus\overline D$ is connected and $h$ is given by $b I_3$ with a smooth function $b$ on $\overline D$.
 However, their purpose is to recover the {\it full information} about the location and shape of $D$ and for the purpose their proof requires {\it infinitely many pairs} of the temperature and heat flux on $\partial\Omega\times ]0,\,T[$ even just for determining a single point on $\partial D$.
 This shows a difficulty of obtaining the detailed image of inclusions from boundary measurements.

-Note also that in \cite{DKN, DLLN} an approach to Inverse Problem in a one-space dimensional case which is based on the idea of the {\it probe method} introduced by Ikehata \cite{IP1} has been proposed.
-However, the procedure is quite complicated compared with the original probe method and needs huge number of measurements.
+Also note that in \cite{DKN} an approach to Inverse Problem in a one-space dimensional case which is an analogue of the {\it probe method} introduced by Ikehata \cite{IP1} has been proposed.
+Therein $\Omega$ and $D$ are given by open intervals.
+Their approach introduces the {\it pre-indicator function} denoted by $I(y',s';y,s)$ with their notation which depends on {\it two points} $(y,s), (y',s')\in (\Omega\setminus\overline D)\times\,]0,\,T[$.
+The pre-indicator function can be computed from an integral over the lateral boundary $\partial\Omega\times\,]0,\,T[$ which involves the Neumann-to-Dirichlet map acting on {\it infinitely many} special heat fluxes prescribed on the lateral boundary.
+The procedure in \cite{DKN} for the determination of the right-end point of $D$ consists of two steps: (i) computation of $I(y+\epsilon,s+\epsilon^2;y,s)$ for each $\epsilon>0$ at given point $(y,s)$ in the spacetime and $\lim_{\epsilon\longrightarrow 0}I(y+\epsilon,s+\epsilon^2;y,s)$; (ii) moving $(y,s)$ in (i) to left along a path on the spacetime and do the same computation until the computation result becomes large.
+This procedure has been tested numerically in \cite{DLLN}.